muenzaniso/biblegateway-votd/readme.txt

 == Description ==

-Adds [BibleGateway.com](http://www.biblegateway.com/)'s verse of the day as a sidebar widget or inside a page or post using a the shortcode `[bible-votd]`.
+Adds [BibleGateway.com](http://www.biblegateway.com/)'s verse of the day as a sidebar widget or inside a page or post using a the shortcode `[biblevotd]`.
 Different Bible translations can be selected from the widget's page or as options in the shortcode.

 The plugin defaults to using the NIV translation.
 You can specify other translations in the widget settings or with the "version" option in the shortcode.
 For example, to use the KJV in a page or post, write:

-`[bible-votd ver="KJV"]`
+`[bible-votd version="KJV"]`

+Please note the usage for the shortcode has changed.
+In previous versions the shortcode was `[bible-votd]` and now it is `[biblevotd]`.
+Additionally, specifying a version used to be done with the `ver` option and is now done with the `version` option.

 == Installation ==